Jørgen May Jepsen from Brandsbøl has repeatedly used the palm reader's ability to add clarity to his life.

 Except for one evening course in chiromancy which he accidentally stumbled upon when he was studying for a business degree about 15 years ago, Anders Kalsmose is a self-taught hand-reader.

-"When I came in contact with palm reading, I was not sure, and I'm quite sure that I must have dealt with it in another life", he says.
+"When I was introduced to palm reading I'm not sure, but I'm quite sure that I must have dealt with it in another life", he says.

-Since then he has worked both in healing, dreams, meditation and homeopathic medicines - all areas that belong to personal development.
+Since then he has found himself working with healing, dream interpretations, meditation and homeopathic medicines - all areas within personal development.

-"Against this background, I have developed a strong intuition.
-I trust very much that what I experience is true, and I have learned to listen to your body."
+"Based on this varied experience I have developed strong intuition.
+I do really believe that what I experience is true, and I have learned to listen to your body."

 Anders Kalsmose has found his own way, and since 1993 he has used his abilities.